ilginyagmur/Graphene-Nanoribbon/README.md

 Please note that zigzag nanoribbons needs further tunning as the functions do not sometimes work as intended.

 # Future Works
 The aim is to create tight-binding matrices from the neighbouring lists and then to find the electronic band structure of the GNRs.
-I have added a pseudocode to generate the Hamiltonian matrix elements.
+I have added a pseudocode, named pseudocode_tight_binding, to have an idea how to generate the Hamiltonian matrix elements.